spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 In this step, the following happens:
 * The scripts you defined for this step in the `SPRYKER_HOOK_BEFORE_DEPLOY` are run.
 The default command is `vendor/bin/install -r pre-deploy -vvv`.
-* The scheduler stops by the `vendor/bin/console scheduler:suspend -vvv --no-ansi` command.
+* The `vendor/bin/console scheduler:suspend -vvv --no-ansi` command is run to stop the scheduler.
 It waits for the currently running jobs to finish and gracefully shuts down.
 Stopping the scheduler prevents data corruption or errors for the duration of the deployment.

 ![scheduler:suspend](./images/Run_pre-deploy_hook/Run_pre-deploy_hook.jpg)